 - 5 ounces baby spinach, rinsed, patted dry

 - 1/2 to 3/4 pound of linguine or fettuccine pasta

 - Salt and pepper taste

-1 Heat a large pot of salted water for making the pasta.
+Heat a large pot of salted water for making the pasta (1 tablespoon of salt for every 2 quarts of water).
 While the water is heating, prep the ingredients.
 Once water is boiling, add the pasta and cook until al dente (cooked through, but still a little firm to the bite).

 Heat brie with tomatoes, garlic, olive oil, lemon, in microwave: